Invesco FTSE All Share Screened & Tilted UCITS ETF

 Resources, Affiliations & Corporate Strategies:

-Created in 2013, Invesco’s dedicated Global ESG team is responsible for leveraging best practices in ESG capabilities across Invesco including ESG integration, voting and engagement, supporting distribution teams with client engagement, and advising product teams on ESG innovation.
+Created in 2013, Invesco’s dedicated Sustainable Investing Services (SIS) team and the Proxy Voting team are responsible for leveraging best practices globally in sustainable investing capabilities across Invesco including ESG integration, voting and engagement, supporting distribution teams with client engagement, and advising product teams on sustainability innovation.

-Our Global ESG team acts as a center of excellence to guide, support and inform Invesco's investment teams on all work in this area.
-The team is organized across five pillars:
+Our Global SIS and Proxy Voting teams act as a centralised resource to guide, support and inform Invesco's investment teams on all work in this area.
+The teams are organized across five pillars:

-- Operations: Project manages ESG initiatives and manages the scheduling and organization for the ESG team.
+• Operations: Project manages sustainability-focused initiatives and manages the scheduling and organization for the SIS team.

-The team includes 35 ESG professionals (as at 30 June 2024) located in North America, Asia Pacific, and EMEA who provide localized support and analysis to our investment teams across the globe.
+The combined SIS and proxy Voting teams includes 36 ESG professionals (as at 30 June 2025) located in North America, Asia Pacific, and EMEA who provide localized support and analysis to our investment teams across the globe.

-Our ESG professionals collaborate closely with these investment teams, providing support, insights and analysis while investment teams maintain discretion on portfolio decisions.
-Our governance structure enables oversight and accountability through the ESG Steering Committee, while allowing our investment teams to integrate ESG approaches tailored to their asset classes and styles.
+Our sustainable investing services professionals collaborate closely with these investment teams, providing support, insights and analysis while investment teams maintain discretion on portfolio decisions.
+Our governance structure enables oversight and accountability through the ESG Steering Committee, while allowing our investment teams to integrate sustainable investing approaches tailored to their asset classes and styles.

-The Global ESG team's five pillars allow the team to support ESG efforts across specific functions firm-wide.
+As shown in the following organizational chart, the combined team comprises five pillars to support sustainable investing efforts across specific functions firm-wide.
 The team's geographic structure also ensures that most Invesco teams have an appropriate local contact.
-The ESG Steering Committee, asset class-specific investment teams, and firm-wide functional units also collaborate with Global ESG team members from each of the five pillars.
+The ESG Steering Committee, asset class-specific investment teams, and firm-wide functional units also collaborate with SIS team members from each of the five pillars.

-Each investment team has a unique approach to incorporating ESG considerations, as defined in its investment process and appropriate for the respective asset class.
-To support this effort, Invesco has dedicated ESG specialists and ESG champions within individual investment teams across the globe.
-These individuals are closely connected with the Global ESG team and formally collaborate via the ESG Steering Committee.
+Each investment team has a unique approach to incorporating sustainable investing considerations, as defined in its investment process and appropriate for the respective asset class.
+To support this effort, Invesco has dedicated specialists and champions within individual investment teams across the globe.
+These individuals are closely connected with the SIS team and formally collaborate via the ESG Steering Committee.

 Governance oversight structure